-It may seem that the only way to get ahead in the corporate world is to work ahead, staying late at the office and sacrificing valuable personal and family time to make a good impression.
+It may seem that the only way to get ahead in the corporate world is to work ahead, staying late at the office, and sacrificing valuable personal and family time to make a good impression.
 However, if this is the mindset that your company instills in you, then they’re probably not offering a very supportive environment for their employees.

 This means not taking on too much at once and eliminating distractions like technology, the biggest culprit.
-Your time away from work is supposed to be your chance to decompress and enjoy the company of family and friends, so try setting up some tech-free times of day and be sure to stick to them.
-The dinner table, for one, should be a time for conversation with family, so put the cellphone away and give this important time your full attention.
+Your time away from work is supposed to be your chance to decompress and enjoy the company of family and friends, so try setting up some tech-free times of the day and be sure to stick to them.
+The dinner table, for one, should be a time for conversation with family, so put the cellphone away and give this critical time your full attention.
 Loretta Penn, former president of Spherion Staffing Services, goes so far as to say, “You don’t have to respond to every e-mail or voicemail as soon as it comes in.
-Just because someone else deems something a priority doesn’t mean you should too.”
+Just because someone else deems something, a priority doesn’t mean you should too.”

 So how does one ultimately learn how to prioritize and maintain the ideal work-life balance?
 According to Entrepreneur, innovation and productivity are essential for any business, but integration is critical.
 A productive work environment must be built upon trust and space, and the quality of the work you put out should be regarded above the time put in.
 It’s no surprise that some of the most successful companies, including Netflix, Uniqlo, and Zappos, embrace flexible work schedules.
 Through offering their employees open communication and constant empowerment, they can foster creative and productive environments.